 - 3.1 CDFW Notification of Work Initiation.
 The Permittee shall contact CDFW within the seven-day period preceding the beginning of work permitted by this Agreement.
 Information to be disclosed shall include Agreement number, and the anticipated start date. - 3.1.1 Prior to commencing work, Permittee shall provide to CDFW for review preconstruction FYLF survey notes and observations. - 3.2 Work Completion.
-The proposed work shall be completed by no later than dates specified in Table 1.
-Extensions to this date may be granted on a case by case basis as a minor amendment requested at least 30 days prior to this date.
+The proposed work shall be completed by no later than October 15, 2021.
 Failure to complete work by this date may result in suspension or revocation of this Agreement.
 Notification of completion will include photographs of the completed work, erosion control measures, waste containment and disposal, and a summary of any CNDDB submissions and shall be submitted to CDFW, LSA program at 619 Second Street, Eureka, CA 95501 within seven (7) days of project completion. - 3.3 Project Inspection.
-The Project shall be inspected by a licensed professional to ensure that the stream crossings were installed as designed and/or the stream restoration was implemented as designed.
+The Project shall be inspected by a licensed professional to ensure that the pond spillway was installed and is functioning as designed and that the diversion infrastructure complies with the terms of this Agreement.
 A copy of the inspection report, including photographs of each site, shall be submitted to CDFW within 90 days of completion of this project.
-The Permittee shall submit the Project Inspection Report to CDFW, LSA Program at 619 Second Street, Eureka, CA 95501 - 3.4 Measurement of Diverted Flow.
-Copies of the Water Diversion Records shall be submitted to CDFW, LSA Program at 619 Second Street, Eureka, CA 95501 no later than December 31 of each year beginning in 2019. - 3.5 Invasive Species Management for Reservoirs.
+The Permittee shall submit the Project Inspection Report to CDFW, LSA Program at 619 Second Street, Eureka, CA 95501.

+- 3.4 Measurement of Diverted Flow.
+Copies of the Water Diversion Records shall be submitted to CDFW, LSA Program at 619 Second Street, Eureka, CA 95501 no later than December 31 of each year beginning in 2019. - 3.5 Site Management Plan.
+The Permittee shall submit to CDFW the project's current draft of the Site Management Plan if it was not included in the Notification.
+If the Site Management Plan is still in preparation, Permittee shall submit it and all subsequent revisions and updates within 30 days of submittal to the SWRCB. - 3.6 Invasive Species Management for Reservoirs.
 The Permittee shall submit all required documents described in the Invasive Species Management for Reservoirs, Bullfrog Management Plan (Exhibit A) no later than December 31 of each year.
-The Bullfrog Management Plan shall be submitted to CDFW at 619 Second Street, Eureka, CA 95501. - 3.6 Site Management Plan.
-The Permittee shall submit to CDFW the project's current draft of the Site Management Plan if it was not included in the Notification.
-If the Site Management Plan is still in preparation, Permittee shall submit it and all subsequent revisions and updates within 30 days of submittal to the SWRCB.
+The Bullfrog Management Plan shall be submitted to CDFW at 619 Second Street, Eureka, CA 95501.